rticommunity/rticonnextdds-examples/examples/connext_dds/flat_data_latency/c++11/README.md

 The FlatData profile used in this example inherits from the builtin `StrictReliable.LargeData` profile.
-This builtin profile sets up the middleware for sending large data by using Asynchronous Pubisher, a default Flow Controller and other optimizations.
+This builtin profile sets up the middleware for sending large data by enabling some optimizations in the reliability protocol, the history, and the handling of dynamic memory allocations.
 In the FlatData profile, the *Durability QoS* of the DataWriter is set to volatile to enable managed samples to be reused when they are acknowledged.
-The *DataRepresentation QoS* is set to *Extended CDR version 2* at both the DataWriter and the DataReader as FlatData language binding is only supported with this data representation.
-The tranport settings of the participant are also tuned to ensure reduced latency while sending large data.
+The *DataRepresentation QoS* is set to *Extended CDR version 2* on both the DataWriter and the DataReader since FlatData language binding is only supported with this data representation.
+The transport settings of the participant are also tuned to ensure reduced latency while sending large data.

 ## Building the Example :wrench: